 ammonium ferrous sulfate hexahydrate, ammonium iron (II) sulfate,

-salt, ferrous ammonium sulfate, ammonium iron (II) sulfate, ammonium
+Mohr's salt, ferrous ammonium sulfate, ammonium iron (II) sulfate,

-can be oxidized by air, but acidified solutions
+iron (II) compounds can be oxidized by air, but acidified solutions

-sulfate heptahydrate, green vitriol, copperas, wood preservative,
+sulfate heptahydrate, green vitriol, copperas, wood preservative, inks,

-Prepare a solution by shaking the powdered crystals
+Prepare a solution of iron (II) sulfate by shaking the powdered crystals

 with cold water.